 RNs are often known as the backbone of nursing because they wear so many metaphorical hats.
 Not only do RNs perform patient care in a various of medical settings (including a patient’s home), but they also help develop other medical professionals like HCAs and LPNs/LVNs through education and experience training.

-If you’re interested in becoming an RN, you’ll need either your associate degree in nursing (ADN), associate of science in nursing (ASN), or a bachelor’s degree in nursing (BSN).
-Once you’ve finished RN education requirements, it’s time to get hands-on experience with patients IRL, under the supervision of a licensed RN, of course.
+If you’re interested in becoming a home health nurse, you’ll need either your associate degree in nursing (ADN), associate of science in nursing (ASN), or a bachelor’s degree in nursing (BSN).
+Once you’ve finished RN education requirements, it’s time to get hands-on experience with patients IRL, under the supervision of licensed home health nurses, of course.
 And when you’ve gained the necessary amount of experience, you’ll get licensed, and be the one in charge.

 - Average salary: $77,600